 Philosophy on Learning

 and I try to make use of new techniques, including peer instruction, flipped classrooms, and in-class activities.

-Courses TaughtAstronomy 301 - This course is our 101-level non-science major astronomy survey course.
+Astronomy 301: Introduction to AstronomyThis course is our 101-level non-science major astronomy survey course.
 This course covers all areas of astronomy, from Ancient Greece, to the Solar System, to distant galaxies and the Big Bang.
-The majority of activities in this course come from the Center for Astronomy Education, but I have developed some of my own:
+Starting in 2017 I taught this course in a flipped manner, where students watch short lecture-style videos at home, and much of the in-class portion consists of active learning.
+You can see an example syllabus here.
+I would be glad to provide all of my lecture materials upon .
+The majority of in-class activities I use in this course come from the Lecture Tutorials for Introductory Astronomy book developed by the Center for Astronomy Education.
+I have also developed some of my own activities detailed here:

 1) Astrophysical Scales: Students work in groups through three progressive activities, studying the relative “emptiness” of the space between objects in our Solar System, between stars in our Galaxy, and between galaxies in the Universe.
 In each activity, we set a scale that the objects in question are the size of 12 inch paper plates which I provide.
 Students first predict what the scaled separation should be, and then they calculate it.
 Students are extremely surprised to find out that on this scale, the Moon-Earth separation and the separation between the Milky Way and our nearest large galaxy was only ~20 feet, while the separation between the Sun and the nearest star was ~4000 miles!
 This surprise gives them an excellent intuitive sense of the scales of objects in the universe right at the beginning of the class.